 Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons 3.PS1.1 Describe the properties of solids, liquids, and gases and identify that matter is made up of particles too small to be seen.
-Mystery 1: Why do we wear clothes?
+Lesson 1: Why do we wear clothes?
+Lesson 2: Can you really fry an egg on a hot sidewalk?
 Matter & Its Interactions 3.PS1.2 Differentiate between changes caused by heating or cooling that can be reversed and that cannot.
-Material Magic Mystery 2: Can you really fry an egg on a hot sidewalk?
-Mystery 3: Why are so many toys made out of plastic?
-Mystery 4: What materials might be invented in the future?
+Material Magic Lesson 3: Why are so many toys made out of plastic?
+Lesson 4: What materials might be invented in the future?
 3.PS1.3 Describe and compare the physical properties of matter including color, texture, shape, length, mass, temperature, volume, state, hardness, and flexibility.
-Mystery 5: Could you build a house out of paper?
+Lesson 5: Could you build a house out of pap Lesson 5: Could you build a house out of paper?
+Lesson 6: How do you build a city out of mud?
 Motion & 3.PS2.1 Explain the cause and effect relationship of magnets.
 Physical Science Stability 3.PS2.2 Solve a problem by applying the use of the interactions between two magnets.
-Invisible Forces Mystery 4: What can magnets do?
-Mystery 5: How can you unlock a door using a magnet?
+Invisible Forces Lesson 4: What can magnets do?
+Lesson 5: How can you unlock a door using a magnet?
 3.PS3.3 Evaluate how magnets cause changes in the motion and position of objects, even when the objects are not touching the magnet.
 Energy 3.PS3.2 Apply scientific ideas to design, test, and refine a device that converts electrical energy to another form of energy, using open or closed simple circuits.
-Energizing Everything Mystery 6: What if there were no electricity?
+Energizing Everything Lesson 6: What if there were no electricity?
 3.PS3.1 Recognize that energy is present when objects move; describe the effects of energy transfer from one object to another.
-Mini-Lessons Mini-Lesson: How do batteries work?
+Mini-lessons Mini-lesson: How do batteries work?

 Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons 4.LS2.1 Support an argument with evidence that plants get the materials they need for growth and reproduction chiefly through a process in which they use carbon dioxide from the air, water, and energy from the sun to produce sugars, plant materials, and waste (oxygen); and that this process is called photosynthesis.
-4.LS2.2 Develop models of terrestrial and aquatic food chains to describe the movement of energy among producers, herbivores, carnivores, omnivores, and decomposers Mystery 1: Why would a hawk move to New York City?
+4.LS2.2 Develop models of terrestrial and aquatic food chains to describe the movement of energy among producers, herbivores, carnivores, omnivores, and decomposers Lesson 1: Why would a hawk move to New York City?
 Life Science Ecosystems 4.LS2.3 Using information about the roles of organisms (producers, consumers, decomposers), evaluate how those roles in food chains are interconnected in a food web, and communicate how the organisms are continuously able to meet their needs in a stable food web.
-Web of Life Mystery 2: What do plants eat?
-4.LS2.4 Develop and use models to determine the effects of introducing a species to, or removing a species from, an ecosystem and how either one can damage the balance of an ecosystem.
+Lesson 2: What do plants eat?
+Lesson 3: Where do fallen leaves go?
+Lesson 4: Do worms really eat dirt?
+Lesson 5: Why do you have to clean a fish tank but not a pond' Lesson 6: Why did the dinosaurs go extinct? ects n, nd and and at 4.LS2.4 Develop and use models to determine the effects of introducing a species to, or removing a species from, an ecosystem and how either one can damage the balance of an ecosystem.
 4.LS2.5 Analyze and interpret data about changes (land characteristics, water distribution, temperature, food, and other organisms) in the environment and describe what mechanisms organisms can use to affect their ability to survive and reproduce.
 Biological Change 4.LS4.1 Obtain information about what a fossil is and ways a fossil can provide information about the past.
 Tennessee specific standard science